Israel signs deal with Pfizer for potential COVID-19 vaccine

 TEL AVIV (Reuters) - Israel signed a deal with Pfizer Inc PFE.N on Friday to receive 8 million doses of the drugmaker's potential COVID-19 vaccine, Prime Minister Benjamin Netanyahu said, enough to cover close to half of Israel's population.

-Pfizer and German partner BioNTech SE 22UAy.DE confirmed a deal was forthcoming in a statement on Thursday but did not disclose financial details.
-There was no immediate comment from the two companies on Friday.
+Pfizer confirmed that it had finalised a critical supply agreement with Israel “that will provide the Israeli people with a COVID-19 vaccine once approved by regulatory authorities,” the company’s Chief Executive Officer Albert Bourla said.

-The agreement still requires approval by the U.S. Food and Drug Administration (FDA) and Israel’s health ministry, Israeli Health Minister Yuli Edelstein said.
-Pfizer is expected to apply for approval this month, he added.
+The deal needs approval by the U.S. Food and Drug Administration (FDA) and Israel’s health ministry, Israeli officials say.
+Israeli Health Minister Yuli Edelstein said Pfizer is expected to apply for approval at the end of November.

 Pfizer on Monday announced that its experimental COVID-19 vaccine was more than 90% effective based on initial trial results, a potential major victory in the war against a virus that has killed more than a million people and battered the world economy.